 2.1 Working of Mercury Thermometers

-Mercury is a unique liquid metal that expands uniformly in response to temperature changes.
-It remains in liquid form over a wide temperature range, which is why it’s used in thermometers.
 As the temperature rises, the mercury expands and rises in the tube, and as the temperature drops, the mercury contracts and falls back down.
-The temperature is read based on the level of the mercury inside the glass tube.
+The temperature is measured from the level of mercury in the glass tube.

 Use Case: Mercury thermometers are most commonly used in scientific research, medical temperature measurement, and industrial settings.
 They can measure a wide range of temperatures, from -39°C to 356°C (-38.2°F to 672.8°F).